Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Introduction

 A major analysis step in metagenomic studies is to characterize the reads obtained from an environment by means of comparison to \emph{reference sequences} of known species \citep{Desai2012}.
 A straight-forward way to accomplish this is to quantify the similarity between the reads and reference sequences.
 We obtain an indication of possible novelty if the sequence similarity to known species is low \cite{Temperton2012,Peabody2015}.
 However, such approaches do not provide the user with the evolutionary context of the read, and have been found to incorrectly identify sequences \citep{Koski2001,Clemente2011,Mahe2017}.

 Instead, general phylogenetic methods can be used directly to classify and characterize the reads, providing highly accurate and information-rich results \citep{Brady2009,Segata2012,Truong2015,Jamy2019a,Beghini2021}.
 However, trying to resolve the phylogenetic relationships between millions of short reads and the given reference sequences represents a significant computational challenge.
+Furthermore, as most phylogenetic methods require an \emph{alignment} of sequences, metagenomic data can often not be used directly, as whole-genome reference data might not be available or computationally intractable.
+Instead, specific \emph{marker genes} can be targeted (or filtered from the metagenomic data), which are genetic regions that are well-suited for differentiating between species \cite{Ren2016}.
+The use of marker genes to identify species is called \emph{DNA (meta-) barcoding} \cite{Hebert2003,Savolainen2005,Kress2008,Deiner2017}; see \secref{sec:PhylogeneticPlacement:sub:TypesOfSequences} for details.

-A powerful and increasingly popular class of methods to identify and analyze diverse (meta-)genomic data is the so-called \emph{phylogenetic placement} (or \emph{evolutionary placement}) of genetic sequences onto a given fixed phylogenetic \emph{reference tree}.
+A powerful and increasingly popular class of methods to identify and analyze diverse (meta-)genomic (barcode) data is the so-called \emph{phylogenetic placement} (or \emph{evolutionary placement}) of genetic sequences onto a given fixed phylogenetic \emph{reference tree}.
 By placing unknown, anonymous sequences (in this context called \emph{query sequences}) into the evolutionary context of a tree, these methods allow for the taxonomic assignment of the sequences \citep[i.\,e., the association of genomic reads to existing species, for example ][]{Jamy2019a,Auladell2019,Hleap2021}.
 Moreover, they can also provide information on the evolutionary relationships between these query sequences and the reference species/sequences, and thus go beyond simple species identification.
 Phylogenetic placement has found applications in a variety of situations, such as data cleaning and retention \citep{Mahe2017}, inference of new clades \citep{Dunthorn2014,Bass2018a}, estimation of ecological profiles \citep{Keck2018}, identification of low-coverage genomes of viral strains \citep{Muhlemann2020a}, phylogenetic analysis of viruses such as SARS-CoV-2 \citep{Morel2020sars,Turakhia2021}, and in clinical studies of microbial diseases \citep{Srinivasan2012}.